hybridsjs/hybrids/docs/store/model.md

 };
 ```

-In the above example, the `Model` defines a connected list structure, where each instance can reference to the same definition.
+In the above example, the `Model` defines a connected list structure, where each instance can reference the same definition.